Useful tips To Secure your home computer running Windows 10

 With Windows 10 Microsoft has worked hard to boost the security of its operating system.
 Windows 10 has more built-in security protections to help safeguard you against viruses, phishing, and malware attacks.
-That’s why this windows 10 May 2020 update is the most secure Windows version ever compare to previous ones.
+That’s why latest windows 10 version 21H2 update is the most secure Windows version ever compare to previous ones.
 Also, Microsoft pushes regular updates to include New Features and Security improvements.
 Which helps you to stay current secure and your system to feel fresh.
 But From daily use, we also have to take care of some things to make Windows 10 More secure, Reliable and optimized.

 Now You might think you only need to use antivirus software and everything is secured.
 However, antivirus programs are not perfect, especially Microsoft’s Windows Defender.
 If you are just relying on an antivirus application to protect you from threats, you are putting yourself in danger.
 Here we have collected some Windows 10 Security Tips To Make Your Computer More Secure And optimized.